KaviHShah/Intro-to-Python/README.md

 This repository contains the materials for the course Intro-to-Python.

-# "Intro to Python
+# Intro to Python
 # Part III Systems Biology, University of Cambridge
-author: "Kavi Shah"
+author: Kavi Haria Shah
 date: 2024-10-08

 ## Overview